Grayson Highlands State Park

 • slider images

-This content takes priority over any other information provided on this park's webpage.
+This content takes priority over any other information provided on this park's webpage EXCEPT for the site alert.

 The park is open daily from 8 a.m. – 10 p.m.
 The park office is open Mon. through Fri. from 9 a.m. – 4 p.m.
-The Visitor Center and Country Store is closed for the season and will reopen in May.
+The Visitor Center is open daily 10 a.m. to 5 p.m.
+Country Store hours vary and are posted throughout the park.

 Be sure to plan in advance for your trip: click here.